William Herbert Purvis: Personal life and death

 He married Mabel Vida Turner and had at least four children: Arthur Frederic Purvis (1890–1955), Inez Adele Isobel Kapuaimohala Purvis (1891–1961), John Ralph Purvis (1894–1915), and Herbert Charles Purvis (1897–1945).

-After the death of his son, Captain John Ralph Purvis, in a costly diversionary attack with the Rifle Brigade in 1915, Herbert used connections in the British Army to secure the same commission in the same unit John had fought with, despite being over 50 years old.
+After the death of his son, John Ralph Purvis, with the Rifle Brigade in 1915, Herbert used connections in the British Army to secure the same commission in the same unit John had fought with, despite being over 50 years old.

-A year later, in late September, at the battle of Bellewaerde Ridge, Herbert was leading his company forward through German trenches when he was hit through both legs by machine gun fire from a reserve trench line.
-He was dragged towards friendly lines by two soldiers who were themselves cut down.
-Bleeding heavily, Herbert dragged himself towards British lines where he was finally rescued and taken to a triage station that undoubtedly saved his life.
+A year later at the battle of Bellewaerde Ridge, Herbert was leading his company through German trenches when he was hit through both legs by machine gun fire from a reserve trench.
+He was pulled towards friendly lines by two soldiers who were cut down.
+Herbert dragged himself towards British lines where he was rescued and taken to a triage station that saved his life.

-His walking stick, smattered with his own blood, is on display in the family home.

 Post convalescence, Herbert was reassigned to a training unit, though he continued to harass his superiors for transfers to the front.

 After the war, he returned home safely.
 He died December 31, 1950.